Ferries from

 Thailand to Koh Phaluai Island

-There are 5 ferry routes.
-Ferries from Donsak (Raja Ferry Port) to Koh Phaluai and Surat Thani Airport to Koh Phaluai are popular ferry trips from Thailand to Koh Phaluai Island.
+There are 6 ferry routes.
+Ferries from Surat Thani Train Station to Koh Phaluai and Bangkok to Koh Phaluai are popular ferry trips from Thailand to Koh Phaluai Island.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Thailand to Koh Phaluai Island ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Thailand to Koh Phaluai Island ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

-The Donsak (Raja Ferry Port) to Koh Phaluai ferry ferry sails approximately 7 times weekly with a crossing time of 1 hour 30 minutes.
+The Surat Thani Train Station to Koh Phaluai ferry sails approximately 7 times per week, with a crossing time of 4 hours 30 minutes.

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

-Book and compare Thailand Koh Phaluai Island ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Thailand to Koh Phaluai Island ferry tickets, operators, timetables and prices using our Deal Finder.

 More routes than anyone else.